-For instance, the work of an accounts department is largely automated by your school management software, like Fedena.
+For instance, the work of an accounts department is largely automated by your school management software.
 This platform allows for the generation of fee structures that are tailored to individual students, raise dues, and generate invoices, taking into account various conditions that might be imposed on a student by student basis.
 Using a school management software reduces the amount of human effort to be put in, in addition to reducing the human rate of error.

-With the advent of machine learning, natural language processing, and robots that are lifelike in a way never before seen, how far away are we from an automated teacher?
+With the advent of machine learning, natural language processing, and robots that are lifelike in a way never seen before, so how far away are we from an automated teacher?

 It is not merely to teach, but to provide an education.
 There is an art to imparting knowledge to students that current technology is nowhere close to mastering.
 Educational technologies are currently aiding teachers in their work, not completely taking over them.
 They are tools, not replacements.

-We can use school management software to collect data on student learning patterns, check for the efficacy of a new learning method, or just make the teaching experience more holistic and continual by using technology to facilitate engagement.
+For instance, we can use school management software to collect data on student learning patterns, check for the efficacy of a new learning method, or just make the teaching experience more holistic and continual by using technology to facilitate engagement.
 These certainly enhance the teaching experience (and the learning experience) for students, however, they are not comprehensive enough to completely take over the task.

 Teachers do more than just the one-way task of instructing a student.
 They identify social cues that would be impossible for a machine to parse, especially non-verbal or invisible interactions, that affect the learning experience.
 They help identify roadblocks for students that might be more personal or emotional in nature, that a machine cannot pick up on.
-They help to contextualise lessons in real time, which might not be possible for a piece of technology to do.
+They help to contextualize lessons in real time, which might not be possible for a piece of technology to do.

 School management systems already perform these roles in different ways.
 They help teachers open up communication channels with students and parents.
-Teachers are able to stay better organised and on top of their game with reduced time and effort investment thanks to the superior organisational and processing capabilities of their school management software.
+Teachers are able to stay better organized and on top of their game with reduced time and effort investment thanks to the superior organizational and processing capabilities of their school management software.
 Education technologies can help enhance teaching methods by making existing content more dynamic or helping teachers create fresher content that was previously out of their reach due to budgetary and technological constraints.
 Technology must be built to enable teachers, not replace them.